o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-client-auth/authentication-providers.md

     c.
 In the `AuthenticationProviderManager::CreateAuthenticationProviderObject` method, add support for the above.

     d.
-Authorization will work if the Amazon Cognito setting above is setup correctly.
+Authorization will work if the Amazon Cognito setting above is set up correctly.

 Refer to the [AWS Client Auth](/docs/api/gems/awsclientauth) API Reference for more information.